AcadIMAT

 The Visconti family overthrew the Torriani family, invited artists to Milan to decorate the city, and commissioned new buildings like the Duomo di Milano and the Castello Sforzesco (Castello di Porta Giova at the time).
 The family pioneered expansion of the city.
 Gian Galeazzo (who was duke at the time) dreamed of a unified Italy.
 The Visconti dynasty ruled until 1447, after which there were three years of Ambrosian Republic.
 Francesco Sforza then brought an end to the expansion policy to ensure peace for the city.
 This led to a population boom and the city boasted 100,000 citizens.
 The Visconti castle was rebuilt and renamed: Castello Sforzesco.

-The Duomo di Milano in all it’s beauty
+The Duomo in all its beauty

 This period also saw a great period for the culture of Milan.
 Lodovico “il Moro” Sforza was a politician known for his love of the arts, although under his policies, Milan’s freedom ended in 1499.
 Also during this period, great artists took up residence in Milan, such as Donato Bramante who designed the Santa Maria delle Grazie, and Leonardo da Vinci, who stayed in the city for around 20 years.